gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 * **"minimization"** turns minimization on/off with booleans "true"/"false"
 * **"restraint_widthscale"** scales width of the flat-well restraint (1=edge-to-edge of the initial stripe phase), if enabled
 * **"forcewall"** kwall flat-well restraint
 * **"enable_restraint"** turn the flat-well restraint on/off with the booleans "true"/"false".
-Might explode simulation if initiated from initial_condition": "mixed"
+Might explode if simulation is initiated from "initial_condition": "mixed"

 In addition to these required inputs, LJ_simulation.py can also take restart files as inputs and write them as outputs after simulation.
-These are controlled by additional parameters **"rstin_prefix"** and **"rstout_prefix"**.
+These are controlled by the optional, additional parameters **"rstin_prefix"** and **"rstout_prefix"**, which name these files without an extension.

 One warning: I do not suggest using minimization.
-For two-dimenional systems minimization can move particles along the z-axis, and I do not think it is possible to correct this behavior without modifiying code that would need to be recompiled.
-Additionally, Packmol does a good job of constructing the system, so minimization should not be necessary in tree-dimensional systems either.
+For two-dimensional systems minimization can move particles along the z-axis, and I do not think it is possible to correct this behavior without modifiying code that would need to be recompiled.
+Additionally, Packmol does a good job of constructing the system, so minimization should not be necessary in three-dimensional systems either.

 Precompiled [OpenMM](http://docs.openmm.org) can be installed using conda (I suggest using [Miniconda](https://docs.conda.io/en/latest/)).
 I strongly suggest reading the User manual and following the instructions to set up CUDA if you have a NVIDIA GPU.
 Parmed is requiredto write the NetCDF .nc file containing forces and velocities, which can also be installed with conda.
 [Packmol](http://m3g.iqm.unicamp.br/Packmol/home.shtml) is  easy to compile.
 JSON can be installed using conda, too.